-- 2. A day off with salary corresponding to the individual's regular working hours shall be granted to a salaried employee on their 50th and 60th birthday when said birthday falls on a working day according to the schedule of work shifts or the system for averaging working hours. - 3.
-A brief temporary leave of absence shall also be granted for performing the duties of official public appointments.
+A day off with salary corresponding to the individual's regular working hours shall be granted to a salaried employee on their 50th and 60th birthday and their wedding day when said birthday falls on a working day according to the schedule of work shifts or the system for averaging working hours.
+3. A brief temporary leave of absence shall also be granted for performing the duties of official public appointments.